These February rains remind me of the Texas drought last August!

 We closed the blinds to make it darker and stormish.
 Catherine and Charlotte created the sound of rain to help us imagine how wonderful a rainfall would be.

 Drumming up Some Rain

 We accompanied the drumming sounds on a CD of Native American music, to create our own musical Rain Dance!
-This was all in good humor, as you can tell by Harriet's expression.
-(R)

 We came up with as many songs as we could remember with "rain" in them.
 We did our best trying to remember the words to "Singing in the Rain" and we even chanted "The Rain in Spain Falls Mainly on the Plain"

 Now and then I added a little drama to our zaniness and peeked through the blinds only to tell them sadly.
 "Nope.
 We must not be trying hard enough."

 You can see the brightness through the closed blinds when Charlotte stood up from the table to rattle the shaker while we sang, "Raindrops keep Fallin' on my Head".
 It was in the middle of that song that we heard it...

 I interrupted the song, because I heard a rumble.
 I ran to the window and raised the blinds!
 The sky had turned black and rain was gushing over the roof gutters!
 Our group squealed and took full credit!

 Those are the words I shouted as I opened the door of our private dining room to the residents out in the main living area of Silverado.
 Residents and staff were already moving towards windows and glass doors.
 The cheers and gasps of surprise were as corny and overplayed as the characters in the musical, "110 in the Shade".